Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Experiments

-\textbf{NIL typing.} We also set a baseline for entity linking with NIL classification for \DS.
-In this baseline, we use CA model to rank \emph{AT-base}'s top-10 candidates and use TyDE model's coarse classification head to compute NIL type.
-A NIL output is predicted if there is no candidate with output probability above a threshold of 0.1.
-We classify CA's NIL output with TyDE coarse typing result, and report the results in \autoref{tab:results_hansel} as the baseline.
+\textbf{With-NIL evaluation.} NIL entities are given a coarse type during annotation.
+A NIL entity is correctly linked only if both conditions are met: (1) the model can predict the mention corresponds to a NIL instead of a known QID, i.e. no prior information is given whether the entity is in KB or not; (2) the coarse type is classified correctly.
+In the CA+TyDE baseline, we use CA to rank \emph{AT-base}'s top-10 candidates and use TyDE's coarse classification head to compute NIL type.
+A NIL output is predicted if there is no candidate with CA's output score above a threshold of 0.1.
+We combine CA's NIL judgement with TyDE's coarse typing result, and report the results in \autoref{tab:results_hansel} as the baseline.